Cleveland Clinic logo

 Treatments may include:

-Providers may use a small, sharp knife to drain the blisters.
+Healthcare providers may use a small, sharp knife to drain the blisters.
+This often relieves the pain.

 When should I see my healthcare provider?